sveltinio/sveltin/README.md

-  add         Add content and metadata to a resource build       Builds a production version of your static website completion  Generate the autocompletion script for the specified shell deploy      Deploy your website over FTP generate    Generate static files (sitemap, rss, menu) help        Help about any command init        Initialize a new sveltin project install     Install your project dependencies new         Create nee resources, pages and themes preview     Preview the production version locally server      Run the development server update      Update your project dependencies upgrade     Upgrade to the latest Sveltin version features
+  add         Add content and metadata to a resource build       Builds a production version of your static website completion  Generate the autocompletion script for the specified shell deploy      Deploy the website over FTP generate    Generate static files (sitemap, rss, menu) help        Help about any command init        Initialize a new sveltin project install     Install the project dependencies migrate     Migrate existing sveltin project files to the latest sveltin version ones new         Create nee resources, pages and themes preview     Preview the production version locally server      Run the development server update      Update your project dependencies

 Flags:
   -h, --help      help for sveltin